christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 also known as the Kingdom of the Cimmerian Bosphorus, was located next to the Pontus Kingdom

-A statue from the Bosporan Kingdom, dated to Asander’s reign (ca. 47–17 BCE), refers to as Asander as the "Great King of Kings Asandros Philoromaios Soter" (Corpus Inscriptionum Regni Bosporani 30).
-So, he was a "King of Kings", Soter (savior), and "The Great" ("Great King of Kings" was a tile used by Cyrus the Great and Alexander).
+A statue from the Bosporan Kingdom, dated to Asander’s reign (ca. 47–17 BCE), refers to as Asander as the 'Great King of Kings Asandros Philoromaios Soter' (Corpus Inscriptionum Regni Bosporani 30).
+So, he was a 'King of Kings', Soter (savior), and 'The Great' ('Great King of Kings' was a tile used by Cyrus the Great and Alexander).

 Dynamis's grandfather was Mithridates VI Eupator who also carried the title "King of Kings".
 Her uncle was Mithridates 'Chrestus' [^5].
+Mithridates translates to ;the gift of Mithra' in ancient Persian and is an obvious reference to the Mithras cult.

 Amyntas Nikator aka Amyntas of Galatia aka Jesus ben Fabus aka Isa Amen (Jesus Amen of Rev. iii.
 14) [^6] was married to Stratonice who was the